confluentinc/event-streaming-patterns/docs/event-processing/content-filter.md

 ## Considerations

-Since filtering the content creates a new stream, it's worth considering how the new stream will be partitioned with [Partitioned Placement](../event-stream/partitioned-placement.md).
-By default the new stream will inherit the same partitioning key as its source, but by e.g. specifying a `PARTITION BY` clause in ksqlDB, we can repartition the data to suit the new use case.
+Since filtering the content creates a new stream, it's worth considering how the new stream will be partitioned, as discussed in the [Partitioned Placement](../event-stream/partitioned-placement.md) pattern.
+By default, the new stream will inherit the same partitioning key as its source, but we can repartition the data to suit our new use case (for example, by specifying a `PARTITION BY` clause in ksqlDB).

-In the example above, our 3rd party product feed might be partitioned by the vendor's unique `product_id`, but for this use case it might make more sense to partition the filtered events by their `category`.
+In the example above, our third-party product feed might be partitioned by the vendor's unique `product_id`, but for this use case, it might make more sense to partition the filtered events by their `category`.

 See the [ksqlDB